axlecoffee/guildbot/SETUP.md

 - **forums_post** is the guild's forums post.
 This is linked when a ticket is created.

 **emoji** contains a list of various custom discord emoji you can change to your prefrence, if your bot does not have access to view the default ones.

+**chatbridge** is a list of configuration options regarding the two way discord-minecraft chat bridge for the guild.
+This option requires a separate minecraft account so that the bot can be in the guild at all times sitting in limbo watching guildchat and relaying messages between /gc and a channel in your discord server.

+- **enabled** a boolean (true/false) that enables and disables the feature

+- **channelId** is the ID of the discord channel you want to use for your chat bridge

+- **webhook** is the URL of the webhook used for the chat bridge.
+The webhook must be within the channel defined in channelId for this feature to work properly.

+- **messagelogging** allows you to log all raw messages to a channel.
+Should really only be used for debugging.

+- **relogOnKick** allows the bot to re-login **relogAmount** of times after getting kicked from the server.
+The **relogAmount** limit exists to stop the account from getting accidentally banned for spam-logins in case some error occurs.

 **starboard** contains configuration options for the starboard feature